gavinuhran/SpaceX-Preternship-Project/README.md

 # SpaceX Preternship Project for Ryan Green
 ## Created by Gavin Uhran, Mike Prieto, & Tom Henry

+The application is currently running on a Heroku server and can be accessed at [https://vendor-analysis-app.herokuapp.com/](https://vendor-analysis-app.herokuapp.com/)

 ### Disclaimer
 This project is not for the company SpaceX, but for a specific employee and University of Notre Dame alum whom we are partnering with.
 ### Description